legu91-finance/volatility_tsunami/README.md

 ## Disclaimer

 This tool is for informational purposes only.
 It is not financial advice, and you should not make investment decisions based solely on this analysis.
+Past performance does not guarantee future results.